Gary Elkins (footballer)

 Gary Elkins (born 4 May 1966) is an English football manager and former professional footballer.

 As a player, he was a defender who notably played in the Premier League for Wimbledon.
 He also played in the Football League for Fulham, Exeter City and Swindon Town.

 He later spent time as reserve team manager of Didcot Town before being promoted to first team coach.
 During the 2012–13 season he served as Didcot's first team manager.

 Playing career

 Steve Perryman revealed that he resigned as manager of Brentford in 1991 because his chairman refused to let him sign Elkins for a nominal fee.
 The reason given by the chairman was that the player had 'shifty eyes'.

-Elkins spent six years playing top flight football for Wimbledon, being a regular in the club's midfield for most of that time.
+Elkins spent six years playing top flight football for Wimbledon, being a regular at left back for most of that time and playing exactly 100 times in the Premier League.

 In 1996, Elkins was signed by Steve McMahon at Swindon Town.
 He started only 19 games for the club and soon moved into non-league football, while also working as a coach at the Elms Soccer School in Middlesex.

+He joined AFC Wallingford in 1998.

 Managerial career

 In 2006, Gary joined Didcot Town as reserve team manager but was then promoted the season after to first team coach.
 At the start of the 2012–13 season Elkins became manager of the club.
+He resigned at the end of the season due to work commitments.